 To understand how cocaine affects the nose, you have to know the basic parts of the nose.
 The main parts of the nose are:

 Cocaine is a highly addictive and dangerous drug that can affect more than just your nose.
-Banyan Treatment Centers Heartland offers a cocaine detox that helps people addicted to it safely get through the withdrawal phase of recovery.
+Banyan’s Heartland detox services include a cocaine withdrawal program that helps people addicted to this drug safely get through the withdrawal phase of recovery.
 This is an important step in treating addiction that can make the rest of the process smoother.

 Some additional effects of cocaine on the nose include:

 - Deviated septum: Repeated use of cocaine through snorting can irritate the cartilage and mucus lining to the point where the shape of the septum is altered.
 This can cause difficulties breathing, headaches, facial pain, and sinus infections.